-The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve at least level 4 in reading or Maths at the end of key stage 2 (KS2).
-At the Academy of St. Francis of Assisi we use this funding for additional in class Learning Support in English and Maths.
+The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve a standardised score of 100 in reading or Maths at the end of key stage 2 (KS2).
+At the Academy of St. Francis of Assisi, we use this funding for additional in class learning support in English and Maths.
 We also run a number of intervention programmes for year 7 students bespoke to their individual need.

 Why is there a Pupil Premium?

 How many pupils at St. Francis of Assisi are eligible for the Pupil Premium?

-Currently approx. 67% of students at St. Francis of Assisi are eligible for the Pupil Premium.
+Currently approximately 63% of students at St. Francis of Assisi are eligible for the Pupil Premium.

 How will the impact of the spending of the Pupil Premium be measured?